Glycolic Skin Peels

 Medically trained practitioners can use glycolic skin peels for a range of cosmetic ailments.
 Such ailments include:

-- Skin that looks sallow, uneven, or have a poor complexion
+- Skin that looks sallow, uneven, or has a poor complexion

 - Fine lines and wrinkles